What is a Balance Board?

 Will using a Balance Board help reduce ankle injury?

 Yes.
-A recent study out of the University of Wisconsin is just one of many that has analyzed the effect of a regular balance training program on ankle injury.
+A study out of the University of Wisconsin is just one of many that has analyzed the effect of a regular balance training program on ankle injury.
 This study documented that a balance training program, implemented throughout a sports season, will reduce the rate of ankle sprains by 38% in high school basketball and soccer players.

 A major problem for people who suffer an ankle injury is the recurrence of the sprain.
 A major study conducted in 2008 concluded that six weeks of balance training, undertaken soon after the initial sprain, would substantially reduce the rate of recurrence.